Betty Applewhite: Storylines

 Betty Applewhite is the first African-American housewife to be a major character on Desperate Housewives, and is described as a "deeply religious, overbearing single mother".
 Betty grew up in a very religious household, and is a gifted pianist.
 Betty married young to a man named Virgil Applewhite.
 Betty and Virgil had two sons named Matthew and Caleb Applewhite.
 Virgil started being abusive which led to Betty leaving him.
 She took Matthew and Caleb with her.
 Matthew lied to Bree and Danielle Van de Kamp saying that Virgil was dead when the Applewhites first meet the Van de Kamps.
-While living in Chicago, Matthew had an off and on relationship with a girl named Melanie Foster.
-One night he broke up with her for good.
-Melanie wanted to make it a real goodbye so they decided to meet in a lumberyard.
-Caleb got there first and said that he could be her boyfriend.
-After Melanie laughed in his face, he started beating her with an axe.
-He ran away covered in blood.
-Matthew killed her for real when she threatened to send Caleb away forever.
-Matthew had Caleb blamed.

 Betty begins her recurring role in the final two episodes of the show's first season, when she buys a house on Wisteria Lane from Edie Britt over the phone and moves during the night.
 In the first episode of season 2, she agrees to be the organist at Rex Van de Kamp's funeral at the request of Bree Van de Kamp.

-Betty is an astute woman not to be trifled with, as revealed in unpleasant and threatening exchanges with Bree.
-Her reasons for moving from Chicago to Wisteria Lane are mysterious due to the fact she has locked up her son Caleb, who is somewhat "slow" and lacking in social skills, in her basement.
-Because of the way she bought her house, she arouses the suspicions of the housewives.
-She eventually reveals to Bree that Caleb murdered Melanie Foster.